Pawesome Cats is reader-supported. When you buy through links on our site, we may earn a small commission at no extra cost to you.

 Raw feeding guide for healthy adult cats or maintenance – 3% body weight

-If your cat is a healthy adult with normal activity levels OR you want to maintain their current weight, use the 3% body weight chart to determine how much to feed your cat.
+If your cat is a healthy adult with normal activity levels OR you want to maintain their current weight, use the 3% body weight chart to determine how much food feed your cat.

 Raw feeding guide for overweight, inactive or senior cats – 2% body weight